Pharmacist Interview Questions

-A Pharmacist interprets physician’s orders, dispenses prescription medications, and develops staff understanding of pharmacological knowledge.
-In addition, they advise patients on drug dosage, chemical reactions caused by their prescription, and counsel patients on drug therapies.
+A pharmacist interprets physician’s orders, dispenses prescription medications, and develops staff understanding of pharmacological knowledge.
+In addition, they advise patients on drug dosages and chemical reactions caused by their prescription, and they counsel patients about drug therapies.

 Pharmacist positions are a unique blend of education, administration, and healthcare.
-They are in the important position of dispensing medication and should demonstrate expert knowledge within their field as well as a keen eye for inconsistencies within prescriptions.
+They are in an important important position of dispensing medication and should demonstrate expert knowledge within their field as well as a keen eye for inconsistencies within prescriptions.

 Pharmacist responsibilities may include: